 Irrevocable Letter of Credit: All You Need to Know

-To understand Irrevocable Letter of Credit, Imagin a Jordanian firm (hereinafter buyer) entered into a contract to buy reinforced steel rods from a British firm (hereinafter seller) that were needed to be delivered in two installments, the buyer requested the issuing bank to issue two letters of credit in favor of the seller, out of which one LC was realized as per the delivery of 1st installment.
+To understand an Irrevocable Letter of Credit, imagine a Jordanian firm (hereinafter buyer) entering into a contract to buy reinforced steel rods from a British firm (hereinafter seller) that needed to be delivered in two instalments.
+The buyer requested the issuing bank to issue two letters of credit in favour of the seller, out of which one LC was realized and paid as per the agreement upon the delivery of 1st instalment.

-After which it was discovered that consignment was not as per the contracts and the buyer requested to stop the realization of the 2nd LC where the court held that a confirmed LC constituted a contract between the banker and the vendor, imposing an obligation upon the baker to pay, regardless of a dispute between the parties or whether or not the goods met contract requirements.
+After this, it was discovered that the consignment was not as per the contract, and the buyer requested to stop the realization of the 2nd LC, where the court held that a confirmed LC constituted a contract between the banker and the vendor, imposing an obligation upon the banker to pay, regardless of a dispute between the parties or whether or not the goods met contract requirements.

-A similar verdict was rendered in another case, where the court stated that courts should not stop banks from honoring LC, as it creates confusion and undermines confidence in the banks.
+A similar verdict was rendered in another case, where the court stated that courts should not stop banks from honouring LC, as it creates confusion and undermines confidence in the banks.

-From the above two statements, it can be concluded a letter of credit cannot be stopped regardless of any reason and payments are assured to the seller.
+From the above two statements, it can be concluded that a letter of credit cannot be stopped regardless of any reason, and payments are assured and paid to the seller’s bank.

-It is a primary legal instrument that assures you the payment of the goods or services rendered by the seller as soon as the requirements are met, assuring the buyer of timely delivery of goods and the seller of timely payment.
-This document can’t be edited, amended, or canceled by the parties involved or by the bank except in the conditions explicitly mentioned in any clause.
-This LC are generally used in international transactions where buyer and seller are unknown to each other due to distance, varying laws, and no specific communication channels and data.
-This LC refrains any of the parties to the contract and even the bank to conduct any fraud and securing the transaction.
+It is a primary legal instrument that assures you the payment of the goods or services rendered by the seller as soon as the requirements are met, assuring the buyer of timely delivery of goods and the seller of timely payment in a secure manner.
+This document can’t be edited, amended, or cancelled by the parties involved or the bank except in the conditions explicitly mentioned in any clause.
+The LC is generally used in international transactions where the buyer and seller are unknown to each other due to distance, varying laws, and no specific communication channels and data.
+This LC refrains any parties to the contract and even the bank from committing fraud and securing the transaction.

-There are two kinds of irrevocable letters of credit, one is a confirmed letter of credit in which three parties are involved i.e issuing bank, seller, and confirming bank.
-With this LC, the issuing bank does not have the authority to amend or edit the LC without the beneficiary’s and confirming bank consent where an unconfirmed letter of credit includes the issuing bank and the seller, in this LC, the issuing cannot edit the LC without the beneficiary’s consent.
+There are two kinds of irrevocable letters of credit.
+One is a confirmed letter of credit in which three parties are involved, i.e. issuing bank, seller, and confirming bank.
+With this LC, the issuing bank does not have the authority to amend or edit the LC without the beneficiary’s and confirming the bank’s consent.
+An unconfirmed irrevocable letter of credit includes the issuing bank and the seller.
+In this LC, the issuing and confirming bank cannot edit the LC without the beneficiary’s consent.

 Also, read: Top Tips About Revocable Letter of Credit